roachsinai/ORBSLAM24Windows/README.md

 7. After success build, the libraries will be in the lib folder of the g2o project source folder.

 ### Pangolin
+1. check [install_prerequisites.sh](https://github.com/stevenlovegrove/Pangolin/blob/3b2556754ce41fe6a49e7b740bde411a91334ddc/scripts/install_prerequisites.sh#L156) and use vcpkg to install required libs.
+And this means eigen in this repo under Thirdparty is not needed.
-1. Open cmake-gui, select Pangolin folder as the source path and the Pangolin/build folder as the binaries path.
+2. Open cmake-gui, select Pangolin folder as the source path and the Pangolin/build folder as the binaries path.
-2. Click configure, select Visual Studio 12 2013 Win64(or your own) as the generator, click finish.
+3. Click configure, select Visual Studio 16 2019 Win64(or your own) as the generator, click finish.
-3. After configure done, click Generate.
+4. After configure done, click Generate.
-4. Go to the Pangolin/build folder, double click the Pangolin.sln to open the peoject.
+5. Go to the Pangolin/build folder, double click the Pangolin.sln to open the peoject.
-5. Build ALL_BUILD in either debug or release mode you want. **(Mode should be the same as DBoW2 && g2o)**.
+6. Build ALL_BUILD in either debug or release mode you want. **(Mode should be the same as DBoW2 && g2o)**.
-6. You'll get a error of "cannot open input file 'pthread.lib'", just ignore it.
+7. ~~You'll get a error of "cannot open input file 'pthread.lib'", just ignore it.~~ No front error shows, if use vckpg installed required libs.
-7. After success build, the libraries will be in the lib folder of the Pangolin project source folder.
+8. After success build, the libraries will be in the lib folder of the Pangolin project source folder.

 ### ORBSLAM24Windows
 1. Open cmake-gui, select ORBSLAM24Windows folder as the source path and the ORBSLAM24Windows/build folder as the binaries path.
-2. Click configure, select Visual Studio 12 2013 Win64(or your own) as the generator, click finish.
+2. Click configure, select Visual Studio 16 2019 Win64 (or your own) as the generator, click finish.
 3. After configure done, click Generate.
 4. Go to the ORBSLAM24Windows/build folder, double click the ORB_SLAM2.sln to open the peoject.
 5. Choose either debug or release mode you want. **(Mode should be the same as DBoW2 && g2o && Pangolin)**.